 First things first, don't confuse confidence with being certain.
-Uncertainty is the literal lack of knowledge of what may happen in the future.
-Confidence is based on a collection of known facts and decisions based on knowns.
-In other words you can feel confident about feeding vegetables, but uncertain about how your parrot will enjoy them or their body and health will react to them.
+Confidence is based on a collection of known facts, and decisions based on knowns.
+You can feel confident about feeding, but uncertain about how your companion will enjoy the flavor, or their body and health will react.

 And that is where I hope to start with this idea of confidence.
-It is completely natural to feel uncertain in day to day decisions, you are more likely to increase that uncertain feeling by reading conflicting parrot information.
-Online, in groups and in larger community conversations you can literally find the answer you want, rather than the answer you need.
+It is completely natural to feel uncertain in day-to-day decisions, you are more likely to increase that uncertain feeling by reading conflicting information.
 Feeding uncertainty with conflicting information is fertilizing frustration.
 So how do you add more sincere confidence and remove more uncertainty?
 By simplifying the truths of the matters.
-And there isn't anything about parrots that can't be simplified.
-They are challenging companions because they are so very intelligent and flock driven.
-Highly social in intinct and drives they can't be put on Auto Pilot and left to "be a parrot in a cage".
-That's the difficult part.
-The rest is just simple facts and requirements you need to provide.

 Food.
 Shelter.
 Health.
 Companionship.

 Our companions, small to large, require these four elements no matter the species.
 Every house starts with a foundation.

 - Your first step for your foundation starts by choosing your companion's doctor.
 And making an appointment for a wellness checkup.
 There you can gather the foundational points of food, and shelter.
 There you will obtain your companion's baseline health information.
 The data from bloodwork, and a physical exam will help you join in with their healthcare.
 Because what they eat, and how they live directly affects their health.